 To the members of Triton Corp Limited

-We have audited the accompanying financial statements of M/s TRITON CORP LIMITED"The Company" which comprises the Balance Sheet as at 31st March 2019 theStatement of Profit and Loss the Cash Flow Statement for the year ended 31st March 2019and a summary of the significant accounting policies and other explanatory information.
+A. We have audited the accompanying financial statements of M/s TRITON CORP LIMITED"The Company" which comprises the Balance Sheet as at 31st March 2021 theStatement of Profit and Loss the Cash Flow Statement for the year then ended and asummary of the significant accounting policies and other explanatory information.

 We have determined that there are no key audit matters to communicate in our report.

-Information other than the Financial Statements and Auditors Report thereon
+4. Information other than the Financial Statements and Auditor's Report thereon

-The Companys Board of Directors is responsible for the other information.
-The otherinformation comprises the information included in the Annual Report but does not includethe financial statements and our auditors report thereon.
+A. The Company's Board of Directors is responsible for the other information.
+The otherinformation comprises the information included in the Annual Report but does not includethe financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we donot express any form of assurance conclusion thereon.

 B. In connection with our audit of the financial statements our responsibility is toread the other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtained in theaudit or otherwise appears to be materially misstated.
 If based on the work we haveperformed we conclude that there is a material misstatement of this other information; weare required to report that fact.
 We have nothing to report in this regard.

 5. Responsibilities of Management for the Financial Statements